 This course provides an introduction to the structure and functioning of the UNIX operating system.
 It is designed to give students a solid foundation in the design and organization of the operating system and to teach the basic set of UNIX commands.
 Offered as needed.

-This course covers the use of SQL within an Oracle Database Environment.
-Students will learn to retrieve, restrict, sort, report, and display data using SQL statements.
-Topics also include writing sub-queries, manipulating data, creating and managing tables, and working with schema objects.
-Students will gain hands-on experience in a functional Oracle database environment.
+Learn to retrieve, restrict, sort, report, and display data using SQL statements within an Oracle database environment.
+In addition, obtain experience writing sub-queries, manipulating data, creating and managing tables, and working with schema objects.
+Gain practical hands-on experience in a functional Oracle database environment.

 This is the first course in a two part series.
 This course covers Oracle Database Administration Part I. Students will use Oracle to prepare a database environment, create, manage and administer database and user security.
 Students will also learn how to manage data, concurrencies, undo data, and implement database security.
 Topics will include database maintenance, performance management, recovery, and backup.